 Whenever we take a snapshot in VMware workstation it keeps that particular state in a separate VMDK file.
 The virtual machine will be working from that file and any changes inside the guest OS will be added to the snapshot file.
 Sometimes we have to merge these files to the original base file or delete these snapshot files.
 In this guide, let me explain how to merge snapshots in VMware Workstation.

 I’m not going to show any complicated commands or steps here.
 It is very simple, but you have to understand the fundamentals and how it works.
 The below steps are applicable for any version of VMware workstation of any host computers OS such as Windows or macOS.

-How Snapshots work in VMware?
+How Do Snapshots work in VMware?

 Why We have to Merge Snapshots?

-How to Merge Snapshots in VMware workstation 7?
+How to Merge Snapshots in VMware Workstation?

-It’s simple, just delete them in VMware snapshot manager.
+It’s simple, just delete them in VMware snapshot manager 🙂

-If our purpose is to merge B, C and D to A which is having base original VMDK file, then delete all (B, C, D).
-It will remove all VMDK files and add to original file.
-So current state of VM E, will go to next to A.
+- If our purpose is to merge B, C and D to A which is having base original VMDK file, then delete all (B, C, D) one by one.
+It will remove all snapshot VMDK files and add the changes to the original file.
+So the current state of VM E will go to next to A.

 Capturing a snapshot usually takes less time, but when it comes to deleting it, it takes more time, because it should merge with the previous file.
 Be patient.

 There are few methods available to merge snapshot files without deleting, but it is slightly complicated and required additional tools.
 I find these are the simple and easy steps to merge snapshots in VMware workstation on Windows or macOS hosts.